iviviano/Computer-Science-Notes/Minimum Spanning Tree Algorithm.md

 - Remove the heaviest edge that can be removed without disconnecting the graph

 >[!alg]
-Reverse Delete Algorithm: look at highest weight edge.
+[[Reverse Delete Algorithm]]: look at highest weight edge.
 If it can be removed without disconnecting the graph, remove it.

 >[!alg]
-Prim's Algorithm: pick the cheapest edge out of the current connected component
+[[Prim's Algorithm]]: pick the cheapest edge out of the current connected component

 >[!alg]
->
+>[[Kruskal's Algorithm]]: add the cheapest edge that doesn't create a cycle